 Dr Radcliffe is a member of EPSRC’s Energy Strategic Advisory Committee, and a Specialist Adviser to the House of Commons Science and Technology Select Committee.

-Jonathan has extensive knowledge of policy-making, having worked in Government and Parliament for 13 years.
+Jonathan has extensive knowledge of the policy-making process, having worked on science and innovation policy in Government and Parliament for 13 years.
 He has worked directly with policy makers, academics and business leaders at the highest level.

-He has written reports on future energy innovation priorities, the role of energy storage, and flexibility options for the UK’s energy system.
-He has experience of working within Europe, in China, and is leading a comparative analysis of UK and Korea energy systems funded by the FCO.
+He has published on future energy innovation priorities, the role of energy storage, and flexibility options for the UK’s energy system.
+He has experience of working internationally, including recent projects with India, Korea, Brazil, Mexico and the EU.

-Jonathan regularly presents at national and international conferences, and contributes articles to journals and magazines.
+Jonathan became a full-time academic in January 2015.
+He regularly presents at national and international conferences, and contributes articles to journals and magazines.